kisakoodaus/boi2026.cses.fi/content/rules.md

 After each contest day, the contestants will have time to check the full results of their submissions, including test data used in grading.

-In case of any disagreement with the results, the team leader may submit an appeal during the contest analysis.
+In case of any disagreement with the results, the team leader may submit an appeal during the contest analysis session.
 The Jury will answer each appeal and give a short report to the team leaders about all appeals received after each contest.
 In the event that every submission of a task should be re-graded and re-scored as a consequence of an accepted appeal, note that re-scoring may result in a higher or lower score for any contestant.
-Should anyone's score change after grading results have been published, new results will be published again.
-Score changes resulting from this are not appealable.

 ### Medal allocation